section-io/docs/content/getting-started/tutorials/launching-a-nodejs-app/deploy-your-nodejs-app.md

 sectionctl ps --account-id 1337 --app-id 7171
 ```

-This will return the status of running containers in the following format:
+This will return the status of running app instances in the following format:

 ```
 | APP STATUS |    APP PAYLOAD ID                             |